Tanq16/blog_site/_posts/2023-05-05-homelab-local-dumpster.md

 tags: [services,home-lab]
 ---

-This is an application I built that effectively acts like a local network clipboard with history.
-It can also render MD files in GitHub-flavored MarkDown in light and dark themes.
+This is an application I wrote to solve several of my needs that are listed throughout the text here.
+The idea behind this application is effectively that it acts like a local network clipboard with history and support for displaying raw text for copying.
+It can also render MD files in GitHub-flavored MarkDown in light and dark themes and store files to share within the local network.
+All updates made by any device are immediately (within 1 second) reflected on all other devices.

 It allows keeping text dumps, files, and links available for any device on the local network.
 The code lives in the repository [Local Content Share](https://github.com/Tanq16/local-content-share).